 FATCA is the Foreign Accounts Tax Compliance Act.
 It is a law created to combat tax evasion by American taxpayers with taxable assets overseas who keep them in offshore bank accounts.
-FATCA creates a new tax information and reporting and withholding requirement, designed to gain information about US persons rather than to raise revenue.
+FATCA creates new tax information and reporting and withholding requirements, designed to gain information about US persons rather than to raise revenue.
 Not only does FATCA affect US citizens but it also involves the offshore financial institutions in which they keep their assets.
 Overseas banks and other financial institutions have to report accounts held by US taxpayers.
 The law’s implementation is now set to start in 2014 having already been extended once.
-Click here to read or watch more IRS Help resources.

 If you are a US citizen with income or assets overseas, you have to comply with FATCA.
 Is there a way to avoid FATCA?
 No, not so long as you are an American citizen.
 The only way to avoid FATCA is to cease being an American.
 Are there people who would go to that extent just to avoid the requirements of FATCA?
 You bet there are.